imaneelmissaoui/Electrophysiology/README.md

 ```

 Start the server by running both the streamlit app and the
-CSVUpdateSimulator to visualize the dashboard updating in real time as new data comes in teh simulated csv.
+CSVUpdateSimulator to visualize the dashboard updating in real time as new data comes in the simulated csv.

 ```bash
   streamlit run CSVDashboard.py